Multi-Armed Bandits for Intelligent Tutoring Systems: Simulations with Virtual Students

-We define two different virtual populations of students to see how well the algorithm is able to select exercises adequate for each particular student.
-This shows how fast each method is able to estimated each student's competence level, and equivalently how fast and reliably it starts proposing exercises adequate to this level that will allow them to be better motivated and progress further.
-We note that the algorithm itself does not take into account the properties of each population or try to explicit them.
-We consider two populations.
-A population ''Q'' where the students have different learning rates and maximum comprehension levels for each KC and another population ''P'' where students might also have limitations in the comprehension of specific parameterizations of the activities.
-We expect that in the population ''Q'' an optimization will not provide big gains because all students are able to use all exercises to progress.
-On the other hand, the population ''P'' will require that the algorithm finds a specific teaching sequence for each particular student.
+We expect that in the population ``Q'' an optimization will not provide big gains because all students are able to use all exercises to progress.
+On the other hand, the population ``P'' will require that the algorithm finds a specific teaching sequence for each particular student.